Breast Implant Removal

 • The capsules are very old and have calcified and hardened.

-• There is a confirmed case of BIA-ALCL.
+• There is a confirmed case of BIA-ALCL (breast implant-associated large cell lymphoma).

 What Is En Bloc Resection?